RadotJar/faraway-fastness/_notes/player-guide.md

 - Be punctual.
 - Don't be disruptive.
 Falling asleep, getting up and moving around and fidgeting all count as being disruptive.
 Bring a fidget toy if you need one, I'll do my best to schedule in a break every session.

+## Character Replacement
+Should your charcter die, retire or otherwise be permanently removed from play, you have a few choices:
+- Take over playing one of the character's henchmen.
+- Start playing a backup character you created earlier.
+- Create a new character.

+New characters start at level 1 unless you have set up an xp fund or the old character's party throws them a heroic funeral.
+An xp fund is how you can effectively increase the level floor of all your future characters by sacrificing treasure for no other tangible in game benefit.
+A heroic funeral is how the old character's party can increase the starting level of your new charactee by sacrificing their treasure for no other tangible in game benefit.

+New characters start with starting equipment only unless the old character had established an inheritance.

+See page 311 of the ACKS II Revised Rulebook for more information on xp funds, heroic funerals and inheritance.

+Remember that you can always play multiple characters and switch between them session to session.
+It may sometimes even be required to fit the campaign's timeline.

 ## Bonus XP
 I will award bonus XP for the following out of game activities:
 - 5% Bonus XP if you bring snacks or drinks